speedata/publisher/doc/manual/doc/description-en/servermode.md

 Server-mode
 ===========

-(Experimental)

 When the speedata Publisher is started in the server-mode (`sp server`), it expects HTTP-requests on port 5266 (configurable).

-All of these API calls are experimental.
-So expect changes.
+The server mode must be used in a restricted envrionment.
+The current API (v0) exposes all PDF files and other private information to all users with access to the server.
+Future versions of the API might handle authentification.

 ## `/available`